particle-iot/docs/src/content/reference/android.md

 }
 ```

 Also note that the SDK is hosted on JCenter, but not Maven Central.
+You need a Gradle Version higher than 1.7.
 Make sure your top-level Gradle file contains the following:

 ```gradle